Arthur Tigers: 1954

 In 1954 the Pritchard Trophy was first presented.
 Arthur, Harriston and Mount Forest competed in the local WOHA series, with the Arthur Redmen prevailing that first year.
 Ken Riley was the club's big star and scored more than 57 goals that season.
 Ken Elliott, Gord Schmidt, Al Bell, Don Black, Bill Pryde, Leo Givens, Ken O'Neill were some of the players.
 John Walsh was the coach.

 1939

 The "Beehives", under the direction of player coach Art Whittacker were undefeated during the regular season.
 In OHA playoffs they extended the streak to 18 games.
-The 19th game was in Owen Sound, the second game of a two game total goals series.
+The 19th game was in Owen Sound, the second game of a two-game total goals series.
 Owen Sound defeated the "Beehives" in overtime to take the series and eliminate Arthur.
 Some of the team members were: Angus O'Neill, Norbert Heffernan, Jimmy Doyle, Nate Farrell, Frank Farrell, Sam Green, Bunter Marshall.
 Marvin Howe, P.E.
 Brown, and Dr. Russell were some of the other well known members of the club.

 1929

-The Tigers were NHL champions.
-Stars included: Angus O'Neill, Norbert Heffernan, Ken Riley, and Tom Costigan.
+The Tigers were NHL champions (Northern Hockey League).
+Stars included: Angus O'Neill, Norbert Heffernan, Ken Riley and Tom Costigan.